EuroProofNet/europroofnet.github.io/_pages/WG4/Cambridge23/meeting.md

 - [5] https://isabelle.in.tum.de/

 <a name="farmer"></a>
-### William Farmer - Little Theories: A Method for Organizing Mathematical Knowledge Illustrated Using Alonzo, a Practice-Oriented Version of Simple Type Theory (Invited Talk)
+### William Farmer - Little Theories: A Method for Organizing Mathematical Knowledge Illustrated Using Alonzo, a Practice-Oriented Version of Simple Type Theory (Invited Talk) [[slides]](farmer.pdf)
 An attractive and powerful method for organizing mathematical knowledge is the little theories method [5].
 A body of mathematical knowledge is represented in the form of a theory graph [7, 8] consisting of theories as nodes and theory morphisms as directed edges.
 Each mathematical topic is developed